 - Higher altitudes provide stronger Sunshine which accelerates the health gains – providing you do not allow your skin to be burnt.

 - Drinking plenty of water, eating a balanced diet, plus proper breathing and exercise are all part of restoring (and keeping) your body in optimum health.

 Remember that the sun’s rays are energy, and this energy will be used positively by our mind and body if we allow it be received and absorbed properly.

 Your tolerance can grow over time depending on your inflammation levels, nutrition and lifestyle.
-Note that sunblock/sunscreen/sunglasses of any kind will actually inhibit the production of Vitamin D from cholesterol sulfate.
+Note that sunblock/sunscreen/sunglasses of any kind (even safe non-nano sun creams) will actually inhibit the production of Vitamin D from cholesterol sulfate.

 Solution: sun harmonizing foods that support skin cells from within

 Many of the skin issues that are referred to as “sun damage” are actually a manifestation of modern malnutrition.
 The most valuable way to promote skin health and avoid sunburns, boosting your skin’s resilience, is through diet.
 A healthy diet also promotes a better tan and more supple skin texture.
 Critical nutrients dissolve in our body water so that they are in a form that can feed our cells.
 A big reason why I didn’t feel comfortable in the sun as a younger person was that my diet was almost complete garbage.
 Well nourished skin responds better to the sunlight than mineral deficient skin, eliminating and reducing sunburns.